Final Membership Examination - FAQs for online remote examinations

 Please find a list of FAQs below that should answer the majority of queries.
 We will be updating these regularly and providing more information on how the exam will run as soon as we can.

 If you do have other concerns and questions please do not hesitate to get in touch by emailing email@example.com

-We review the CCT date of each applicant and will be prioritising bookings on the remote exam for those with CCT dates within the next 12 months.
+We review the CCT date of each applicant and will be prioritising any booking where the registrar has a CCT date within the next 6 months.

-The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the time-frame for the communication of results will change.
-Your results will still be emailed to you within 10 working days of the exam.
+The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the timeframe for the communication of results will change.
+Your results will still be provided to you within 10 working days of the exam.

 No. As there is a live video conversation involved with the examiners and role players the exam will be at a set time and date.
 Please make sure you are available when selecting your sitting on the application form.

 As is the case for in-person exams, it is vital to be ready to sit the exam at the designated time otherwise your attempt will be invalid.